Pfc. Charles Carl Jensen

 His liberation made Charles one of the first members of the 192nd to be freed from a Japanese prison camp.
 Charles, like the other liberated POWs, was given the choice to return to the United States or stay in the war zone.
 When the majority of men chose to stay in the war zone, the army made the decision that all liberated Americans would return to the United States.

-Charles returned to Chicago and told his story
+Francisco.
+He returned to Chicago and told

-of life as a Japanese POW to Chicago
+his story of life as a Japanese POW to Chicago

 newspapers.
 On May 12, 1945, he married